Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 The biggest measurement of success for the Stile Engineering team is the fact that their new analytics system reliably works during an incident.
 Troubleshooting is easier than ever before, and the team no longer has to devote valuable time to maintaining the ELK stack.

 “The most important things for us are minimizing toil by simplifying our analytics stack, and gaining capabilities to do new and interesting things with our data,” said Rodgers-Pryor.
-“ChaosSearch helps us do both of these things, while extended data retention in S3 makes it a lot easier to do our day-to-day jobs.”
+“ChaosSearch helps us do both of these things, while extended data retention in Amazon S3 makes it a lot easier to do our day-to-day jobs.”

-One of the best things we’ve gotten out of ChaosSearch is the ability to keep all of our data in S3.
+One of the best things we’ve gotten out of ChaosSearch is the ability to keep all of our data in Amazon S3.
 It’s cheap and easy to keep all of our data available and indexed.
 We can search through it at any time to dig deeper into problems that crop up.

 Daniel Rodgers-Pryor CTO at Stile